-For herring, good status is only achieved in the Arkona Basin, the Bay of Mecklenburg, the Kiel Bay and the Kattegat.
-For flatfish, good status is also achieved in the Arkona Basin, the Kiel Bay, the Great Belt and the Kattegat.
+For herring, good status is only achieved in the Arkona Basin, the Bay of Mecklenburg, the Kiel Bay and the Kattegat (Key message figure 1).
+For flatfish, good status is also achieved in the Arkona Basin, the Kiel Bay and the Kattegat (Key message figure 1).
 All other assessed sub-basins are characterized by not-good status.
-For surface waters, good status is not achieved in any of the sub-basins.
+For surface waters, good status is not achieved in any of the sub-basins, where data is available (Key message figure 2).

-Time series analyses show that the $^{137}$ Cs activity concentrations in herring, flatfish and surface waters in the Baltic Sea basins are decreasing and approaching pre-Chernobyl levels.
-It is expected that good status may be reached in the Baltic Sea by about 2020 - 2025.
+Time series analyses show that the 137Cs activity concentrations in herring, flatfish and surface waters in the Baltic Sea basins are decreasing and approaching pre-Chernobyl levels.
+It is expected that good status may be reached in the Baltic Sea by circa 2020 - 2025.